You shall pay for that it is not as it could be

 Mansion in Charsznica that used to be my family’s property (Photo: family archives)

 The law systems in many countries provide for such situations.
-Usucaption or acquisitive prescription is a concept known since Roman times and is there to avoid the situations where historical injusticies would have to be fixed by creating new injusticies.
+Usucaption or acquisitive prescription is a concept known since Roman times and is there to avoid situations where historical injustices would have to be fixed by creating new injusticies.
 This is why descendants of the Jews who had their properties seized by Nazis lost their case in Germany.
 But they are willing to give concessions – if the property itself cannot be returned, they might accept financial compensation.
-“Our family is at loss, somebody has to pay for it” – they say.
+“Our family is at a loss, somebody has to pay for it” – they say.
 But they don’t care who will have to pay.
 And one thing is sure.
 It will not be Obersturmbannführer Weiß.
 It won’t be his boss Heinrich Himmler.
 It won’t even be Adolf Hitler himself.
 It won’t be Polish communists who were taking over Jewish property from the Germans after the war.
-It won’t be nor Joseph Stalin, nor Winston Churchill, nor Franklin D Roosevelt, who decided how to divide Europe after the war without asking for opinion of the interested parties.
+It won’t be Joseph Stalin, Winston Churchill, or Franklin D Roosevelt, who decided how to divide Europe after the war without asking for the opinion of the interested parties.

-Text was published in Polish in gazetae.com
+The text was published in Polish in gazetae.com

 Comments